Canine Behavior - PSY275 (Sec. 1)

 - In the event of a Fire Alarm, evacuate the building in a calm manner.

 - In the event of an Active Shooter, "Run/Escape, Hide, Fight."
+If trapped hide, lock doors, turn off lights, spread out and remain quiet.
+Call 9-1-1 when it is safe to do so.
 Follow instructions of emergency responders.
-See Code React for more details.

 - See UWSP Emergency Management plan for additional details.